Financial help for new parents

 Unsure on what benefits you may be entitled to?
 The Child Benefit calculator will crunch the numbers for you.

-Tax credits help support families and come in two basic types:
+Tax credits are there to help support some families and come in two basic types:

-The second, Working Tax Credit, is available to people on low incomes who work, whether they have kids or not.
+Working Tax Credit is available to people on low incomes who work, whether they have kids or not.
 Your family could be entitled to both.

 The content on this page aims to offer an informative introduction to the subject matter but does not constitute expert financial advice specific to your own situation.
 All facts and figures were correct at time of publication and were compiled using a range of sources.